 See it isn’t so difficult to configure your robots.txt file and edit it anytime.
 Just keep in mind that all you really want from this action is to make the most of the bots visits.
 By blocking them from seeing irrelevant pages, you’ll ensure their time spent on the website will be much more profitable.

-Finally, remember that the SEO best practice for robots.txt and meta robots is to ensure that all the relevant content is indexable and ready to be crawled!
+Finally, remember that the SEO best practice for robots.txt is to ensure that all the relevant content is indexable and ready to be crawled!
 You can see the percentage of indexable and non-indexable pages among the total pages of a site using FandangoSEO’s crawl, as well as the pages blocked by the file robots.txt.

 Have you added a robots.txt file yet?